Last updated: February 20th, 2024

 Rebound Stiffness: This controls how quickly the suspension extends after being compressed.

 Camber: This is the angle of the wheels relative to the ground.
-Negative camber means the top of the tire is tilted in towards the car.
+Negative camber means the top of the tyre is tilted in towards the car.

 Increasing Negative Camber: Can increase cornering grip, but decrease straight-line grip.
 If the front camber is increased, it can reduce understeer, but too much can cause oversteer.
 If the rear camber is increased, it can reduce oversteer, but too much can cause understeer.